 Once the first two criteria have been decided upon, I can begin the third element.
 Often, I work with finite amounts, so this will determine what the composition will be.
-As I create, I let the project evolve as I go – I set no boundaries.
+While I create, I let the project evolve as I go – I set no boundaries.
 I may visualize how the base will begin, but I never presume I know what is right or what the outcome will be.
 Every project is exciting and offers me a chance to create something new.

 How often do you start a new project?
-Do you work actively on more than one project at a time?

-I don’t have room for my sewing machine to be up all the time, so when I piece a base for a project I work on several bases at a time.
+I don’t have room for my sewing machine to be up all the time, so when I piece a base for a project, I work on several bases at a time.
 I complete all of the handwork, the embroidery and embellishments for one base until it is completed and ready for backing and binding.
 Then I will work on several more projects and dedicate a day just for backing and binding those projects.

 How do you know when a piece or project is finished and needs no additional work?

 I am happiest when I had enough time to create a project and I was able to use every bit and piece of treasure that I collected for it.
-I am not happy when a piece has to be completed when there is a deadline involved.
+I am not happy when a piece has to be completed with a deadline involved.
 Sometimes the timing limits my creativity, and it is a hard way to know if everything has come out just right!
 When a piece is complete, I treat myself by sewing a pink bead with a C on it (which is my signature).